hvesalai/emacs-scala-mode/README.md

     1. Package.el:
         Using the package.el within Emacs installation is the recommended manner to install scala-mode2 as it allows for continuous, easy updating from within Emacs itself.

-Adding the MELPA repository to your emacs initialization will be required to locate the packages.
+        Adding the MELPA or Marmalade repository to your emacs initialization will be required to locate the packages.

-        Add the following to your emacs config (.emacs, init.el, etc), and if such a definition already exists, ensure that it contains the MELPA declaration.
+        Add the following to your emacs config (.emacs, init.el, etc), and if such a definition already exists, ensure that it contains the MELPA or Marmalade declaration, for example:

         ```lisp
         (require 'package)